enijkamp/maxtext/run_8b.md

   * Added `jax.distributed.initialize()` at the beginning of train.py, which was necessary.

 ## Notes
-* ~~By default the TPU VM uses the old python3.8, which can't find the latest jax package.
-Update script is there.~~
-  * `tpu-ubuntu2204-base` works.
 * [Base config](MaxText/configs/base.yml) has a variety of untouched flags, including different degree of remat.
-* There is a config dir for v5p.
-When running on there, maybe there is a separate optimization?